thingsboard/flutter_thingsboard_app/README.md

-# Flutter ThingsBoard Mobile Application
+# Flutter ThingsBoard PE Mobile Application

 ## Getting Started

-This project is a starting point for a ThingsBoard Mobile application.
+This project is a starting point for a ThingsBoard PE Mobile application.

 A few resources to get you started if this is your first Flutter project: